skridlevsky/openchaos/RULES.md

 ## Immutability

-This file and its CI protections cannot be removed by vote.
+This file and its CI protections cannot be removed by vote?
 Everything else can.